 We returned to Honduras after the recordings were finished and began, in earnest, employing the new tactic of recorded DBS’s.
 We at first did so by recording thousands of cassette tapes with the studies on them.
 Hundreds of tape players were bought and later deployed.
 We trained willing people on how to use the tape players so they could facilitate a DBS’s.
 The results were immediate.

-By the end of 2011 well over 150 DBS groups had been started.
+By the end of 2011 well over law offices of peter hsiao los angeles groups had been started.
 Many were learning and coming to Christ.
 Soon after that the groups began multiplying exponentially in the hundreds and thousands.

 Another surprise came from the Lord.
 David Parish, by Divine Providence, came across a small pocket digital player called a Megavoice.
 He showed this apparatus to us.
 We decided to give it a test run.
 I (Randy) formatted the recorded studies to work on this device and after field testing the feasibility of using the Megavoice as a tactical tool we were greatly encouraged because it appeared to worked well for all age groups, AND all educational levels.
 So, we promptly said “goodbye” to the cassette tapes and players after viewing such positive results from testing the Megavoices in the field.
 We have since deployed thousands of these Megavoices in the field and trained thousands of people to use them.
 David Parish has worked very hard to raise the funds to deploy this large number of Megavoices and to see the entire INSTAR initiative financed.
 He has worked tirelessly promoting this initiative.
 Without his efforts I would dare say there would be no movement today.
 Together David, Keith, and I and our wives have discussed and hammered out strategies, tactics, and modifications.